Kokonelas/diploma-thesis/README.md

 -Power consumption management regarding internet security etc (InternetService class).

 -Declaration of all class instances and calling all methods of the classes (Main class).

+Link for my code can be found in my github repositories [here.](https://github.com/Kokonelas/Energy_Management_In_Building_Facilities)